babakness/sass-module-types/readme.md

 # SASS MODULE TYPES
-## A package for extract TypeScript Definition files from Sass files
+## A package for generating TypeScript Definition files from Sass CSS Module files

 This package was developed out of a need to extract classes from Sass `CSS Module` files.
 Specifically, to actually parse SASS code